iFatihUcar/GTA-SA-Object-Recognition-with-AlexNet/README.md

 Here is the modded game link : GAME LINK

+Here is the trained model : CNN MODEL

 <h1> Dataset </h1>

 Dataset contains 5000 car and image 5000 human image.